dieter-wilhelm/apdl-mode/README.md

 configuration [example-file](info/apdl-config.el) for further details.

-<a id="org450a065"></a>
+<a id="org8726661"></a>

 # Bugs and Problems

 Feedback is always welcome.
-If you have issues while installing and running this mode or simply would like to suggest some improvements you have the following options:
+If you have issues while installing and running this mode or want to suggest improvements you have the following options:

 1. Write an email to the [mode maintainer](mailto:dieter@duenenhof-wilhelm.de).
 Please trigger a bug report form from the APDL-Mode menu or by calling the function